 Hi there, Samuel here!
 I am a PhD candidate in Political Science at the University of California, Berkeley, specializing in political theory.
 Prior to coming to Berkeley, I completed an MSc in Political Theory at the London School of Economics and a BSSc in Government and Public Administration at the Chinese University of Hong Kong.
 My research can be divided into three areas: peoplehood, immigration, and approaches to political theory.

 Peoplehood and a people's right to self-determination are often invoked to legitimate a global order of territorial sovereign states, but who constitute the people, and how can a people act to exercise their right to self-determination?
-My doctoral project complicates responses to these problems by zooming in on the experiences and practices of peoples who are significantly entangled geographically with other peoples, such as Palestinians, Jewish, Kurds, Tibetans, and Hong Kongers.
+My doctoral project complicates responses to these problems by zooming in on the experiences and practices of peoples who are significantly entangled geographically with other peoples, such as Mohawks, Puerto Ricans, Tibetans, and Hong Kongers.
 I also show how assumptions made about peoplehood infect a web of related concepts, such as sovereignty, state, and territory.

 As the modes, locations, and agents of bordering practices multiply, how should political theories of immigration account for these variations?
 One of my working papers develops a typology of bordering practices and reflects upon how this may compel both open and closed borders advocates to revise their arguments.
 I also argue that themes of immigration cannot be properly understood without accounting for the role of diasporas.
 I currently have a paper (under review) that grounds a political theory of diaspora with an ontology of diasporas as political communities, and am working on another project that investigates how diasporic members negotiate their commitments across varying geographical scales.

 Approaches to Political Theory